-- Governance looks at a company's leadership, executive pay, audits and internal controls, and shareholder rights.
+- Governance looks at a company's leadership, executive pay, avoidance of conflicts of interest, internal controls and shareholder rights.

-Between 2012 and 2014, ESG assets under management in the U.S. grew 76%, to $6.57 trillion from $3.74 trillion, according to a report from the Forum for Sustainable and Responsible Investment.
+Between 2016 and 2018, ESG assets under management in the U.S. grew to $12 trillion from $8.7 trillion, according to a Report on US Sustainable, Responsible and Impact Investing Trends 2018.

 What Is Fueling the Growth of Sustainable, Responsible, Impact (SRI) Investing?

 Intuitively we know corporations may have either a positive or negative impact on people, communities, and our natural environment.
 And increasingly, we realize that the ways we spend and invest can influence corporate behavior.